 Relax Before Bed

 If you're too tense before bed - such as if you're worrying that you won't be able to fall asleep - it can make you much more likely to spend hours lying awake.
-Take the time to calm your mind and body before getting into bed by reading a book, taking a warm bath, meditating, or something else that works for you.
-Infusions made from herbs to help you sleep such as chamomile or lavender are another relaxing option.
+Take the time to calm your mind and body before getting into bed by reading a book, taking a warm bath, or something else that works for you.
+Also, meditation can reduce insomnia and other menopause symptoms, while chamomile or lavender infusions can promote calmness and relaxation.